alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 Before enabling TRIM, close all programs and documents (`trimforce` will reboot immediatly after finishing).

+### (Optional) Permanently disable Gatekeeper

+As a cross-platform app developer, I test & install CI apps on a daily basis.
+So I really hate the "AppName can't be opened because it's from an unidentified developer" message.
+To disable it, run the following command on a terminal:

+	sudo spctl --master-disable

 ## Update tracker

 | Item | Version | Remark |